Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

    ```

 11. Refer to [timing of deployments](#timing-of-deployments).
 After a while, `kubectl get nodes` should return
-   all the managers and workers aside from the LiveCD's node.
+   all the master nodes and worker nodess aside from the LiveCD's node.
    ```bash
    pit# ssh ncn-m002
    ncn-m002# kubectl get nodes -o wide